asewak/stoch-int/README.md

 # NorPEN 2021 IPW
-This repository provides the functions for estimating causal effects of incremental propensity score interventions using IPW in a survival time setting.
+This repository provides the functions for estimating causal effects of incremental propensity score interventions using inverse probability weighting (IPW) in a survival time setting.

 ## Prerequisites
-* The data object is a `data.table` and contains the following variables:
+* The input data object needs to be a `data.table` and contain the following variables:
     1. `id`: a unique individual identifier
     2. `t0`: a discrete time variable
     3. `rf`: a binary variable to specify the subset of the population for which the intervention is assigned to